 Assiniboine is responsible for administering the IPM certification program in Manitoba.
-Individuals must demonstrate their knowledge and qualifications in IPM by successful completion of the IPM certification program.
-Recertification is required every 5 years.
-Recertification can be done in one of two ways:
+Individuals must demonstrate their knowledge and qualifications in IPM by successful completion of the IPM certification program (AGRC-0222) which includes:

 Careers & Connections